telent/nixwrt/README.nixwrt.md

 because the kernel serial driver is running at a different speed to U-Boot, and you need to change it (if using the YunSerialTerminal sketch, by pressing `~1` or something along those lines).

+# Rambling

+services & stuff

+we want to define services "pull" - style

+"I can reach 5 of 12 big internet sites" if I can't, why not? do I have dns? do I have ip routing?